aortegan/pirple-nodejs-assignment2/README.md

 ## Description

 API built on Node.js with no dependencies.
-PizzaDelivery API allows users to register, create carts and order their favourite pizzas.
-Payment through Stripe API.
-Notifications by email using Mailgun
+PizzaDelivery API allows users to register, edit profile, create carts and order their favourite pizzas.
+Admin/Employees users can modify any cart and order Payment through Stripe API.
+Notifications by email using Mailgun.

 ## Using the API